Fazel-Hosseinzadeh/learning-italian/README.md

 ## Deployment

-### Adding and Committing files
+### Adding and Committing

-To add files to the repository take the following steps

-In the command line type - git add .
+-	Command for adding all the files (StaginG): git add .
-git commit -m "This is being committed" git push

-To add all new files or modified file use " ." - To add a single file use the pathway to the file eg .index.html or assets/css/style.css When committing make sure your comments are clear about what changes have been made.
-Pushing will send your work to the repository
+- Command for sending the commitment within a message: git commit -m "your message here"
+- Command for pushing to your repository(github): git push

 ### Deployment